Coordinator: ASTRON, Netherlands Institute for Radio Astronomy

 The Research Data Alliance Foundation is the legal entity supporting the Research Data Alliance (RDA).
 RDA is an international member organisation, supported by the European Commission and other research agencies and foundations that is working to develop and implement a global infrastructure to facilitate data sharing and re-use.
 Through focused Working Groups and more exploratory Interest Groups, the RDA develops and implements concrete Recommendations and Supporting Outputs that provide the social and technical connections necessary for a functional data infrastructure that bridges across countries, disciplines, scales, and technologies.

-The Square Kilometre Array (SKA) Organisation will build the world’s largest radio telescope.
-Located in Australia and South Africa, the SKA is supported by 10 member countries bringing together the world’s finest scientists, engineers and policy makers and more than 100 companies and research institutions in the design and development of the telescope.
+The Square Kilometre Array (SKA) Organisation based at Jodrell Bank Observatory in the UK is tasked with designing the world’s largest radio telescope, to be located in Australia and South Africa.
+The SKA is supported by 12 member countries bringing together some bringing together the world’s finest scientists, engineers and policy makers and more than 100 companies and research institutions in the design and development of the telescope.
 The SKA will conduct transformational science to improve our understanding of the Universe and the laws of fundamental physics, observing the sky in unprecedented detail and hundreds of times faster than any current facility.

 SNIC, Uppsala Universitet